BlinkID/blinkid-android/README.md

  - BlinkIDDemo module demonstrates quick and simple integration of _BlinkID_ library
  - BlinkIDDemoCustomUI demonstrates advanced integration within custom scan activity
+ - BlinkIDDirectApiDemo module demonstrates integration of _BlinkID_ library without camera management

 _BlinkID_ is supported on Android SDK version 8 (Android 2.2) or later.

 The library contains one activity: `ScanId`.
-It is responsible for camera control and barcode recognition.
+It is responsible for camera control and recognition.
 If you create your own scanning UI, you will need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.

 # <a name="quickStart"></a> Quick Start